dartmouth-cs98/dartmouth-cs98.github.io/slides/00_welcome/index_slides.md

 ---
 name: as you go: Inspiration Board

-* Start an inspiration board.
+* Start an idea inspiration board.
 * cool tool: [milanote](https://www.milanote.com/refer/rcAxjfzasgu2C6IoR8)
+* will submit it later for some grade points
+* **find a cool article or paper on tech/software/cs/problems in the world, that you want to share with the class**

 .left[![](https://media.giphy.com/media/26BkNrGhy4DKnbD9u/giphy.gif)]
 .right[![](https://media.giphy.com/media/QveMWHFk4ojsI/giphy.gif)]